HabitatMap/HabitatMap/pages/airbeam/users-guide.md

   </h2>

   <ol class="list list--ordered p--body">
-    <li>Download the <a href="https://play.google.com/store/apps/details?id=pl.llp.aircasting&<li>hl=en">AirCasting app</a> from the Google Play store.</li>
+    <li>Download the <a href="https://play.google.com/store/apps/details?id=pl.llp.aircasting&<li>hl=en">AirCasting app</a> from the Google Play store or Apple App Store (available November ‘21).</li>
-    <li>Turn on the AirBeam2.</li>
-    <li>Via the Android device “Settings”, pair the AirBeam2 to the Android device.</li>
-    <li>Turn off the AirBeam2.</li>
-    <li>Launch the AirCasting app.</li>
-    <li>Turn on the AirBeam2.</li>
-    <li>When the AirBeam2 “Connection Indicator” turns from red to green > press “Configure AirBeam2″ > press “connect” > press “Mobile”; wait 5 seconds and the AirBeam2 sensor streams will appear on the Dashboard.</li>
-    <li>Press the “record” button in the upper right hand corner, enter a “Title” and “Tags” (neither are required), and press “Start Session”.</li>
+    <li>Launch the app and sign in or create a profile.</li>
+    <li>Tap the “+” button at the bottom of the screen then tap “Mobile session” and follow the on screen instructions.</li>
   </ol>

   <p class="p--body">
-    When recording a mobile session, measurements are communicated once a second to the AirCasting Android app via Bluetooth.
-The Android device must stay within 10-20 feet of the AirBeam2 to maintain the Bluetooth connection and receive data from the AirBeam2.
+    When recording a mobile session with AirBeam3, measurements are communicated once a second to the AirCasting app via Bluetooth.
+The device running the AirCasting app must stay within 10-20 feet of the AirBeam3 to maintain the Bluetooth connection and receive data from the AirBeam3.
+After recording a mobile session for more than 2 hours, your measurements will be integrated into 5-second averages.
+After recording a mobile session for more than 9 hours, your measurements will be integrated into 1-minute averages.
   </p>

   <a id="record-wifi" class="anchor">